 Under the GST regime, the CBEC has been renamed as the Central Board of Indirect Taxes & Customs (CBIC) post legislative approval.
 The CBIC would supervise the work of all its field formations and directorates and assist the government in policy making in relation to GST, continuing central excise levy and customs functions.

-The Indian tax system has witnessed several modifications over the years.
+The Indian taxation system in India has witnessed several modifications over the years.
 There has been standardization of income tax rates with simpler governing laws enabling common people to understand the same.
 This has resulted in ease of paying taxes, improved compliance, and enhanced enforcement of the laws.

 Products offered by HDFC Life :

 - Insurance Ombudsman

 - Memories for Life

 - NRI Insurance Plans

 - Premium Payment